kauahaymon/java-database1/README.md

 This project demonstrates how to set up and use the MySQL Java Connector to connect to a MySQL database using Java.

-## Step 1: Setting up MySQL Java Connector
+## Step 1: Setting up the MySQL Java Connector

 1. **Create a Database:**